Light Switch (song)

-"Light Switch" is a song by American singer-songwriter Charlie Puth.
+"Light Switch" is a song recorded and produced by American singer-songwriter Charlie Puth.
 It was released on January 20, 2022, as the lead single from his third studio album, Charlie (2022).
-Puth solely produced the song and wrote it alongside Jacob Kasher and Jake Torrey.
+Puth wrote the song alongside Jacob Kasher Hindlin and Jake Torrey.
 A funky, uptempo track, the song lyrically sees Puth crooning about his attraction to a love interest.
 The song was teased several times on his TikTok account, causing the video to go viral on the platform, with many videos being made using the audio.

 Commercially, "Light Switch" reached number one in Singapore, and charted in the top ten in Malaysia and Vietnam.
 It reached the top 40 in Canada, worldwide, Ireland, Lithuania, New Zealand, Sweden, Switzerland, and the United Kingdom, and peaked at number 27 on the Billboard Hot 100.

 Background

 In November 2021, Puth revealed "a single" would come out in 2022 by responding to a comment on Twitter.
 "Light Switch" then was teased on TikTok that same month, showing him documenting the production of the song.
 The video went viral on the platform, with a presave for the song made available on November 24, 2021.
 Throughout the rest of 2021, Puth kept teasing the song in various videos on TikTok.
 On January 18, 2022, Puth revealed the release date and cover art for "Light Switch" on his social media accounts.